GIJack/disk-image-scripts/README.md

 Right now, only MBR partitioning and ext4 filesystem are supported.
 In the future we may support GPT paritioning and xfs filesystems as well.

-This is intended for installing Arch Linux systems in files instead of disks, and working with and maintaining these installs. works hand in hand with arch-chroot from install-scripts in Arch Linux.
+This is intended for installing Arch and Debian systems in files instead of disks, and working with and maintaining these installs. works hand in hand with arch-chroot from install-scripts in Arch Linux.

-Debian support via debootstrap is being added

 This is particularly useful if making an image for the cloud or other virtual machine systems.

+Support for RedHat is in the planning stage

 Scripts:
 --------